 - The Bachelor of Science degree in Chemical and Biomolecular Engineering requires 128 credits.

-- The ChemBE department recognizes students with exemplary academic records by awarding Department Honors to students with a Grade Point Average of 3.60 or higher in the following 12 courses: ChemBE Core Courses (except EN.500.113 Gateway Computing: Python, EN.500.112 Gateway Computing: JAVA, EN.500.133 Bootcamp: Python, and EN.540.101 Chemical Engineering Today), Product Design, and Senior Lab.
-Students with a primary major or an additional major in chemical & biomolecular engineering are evaluated for departmental honors.
+- The ChemBE department recognizes students with exemplary academic records by awarding Department Honors to students with a Grade Point Average of 3.60 or higher in the following 12 courses: ChemBE Core Courses (except EN.500.113 Gateway Computing: Python, EN.500.112 Gateway Computing: JAVA, EN.500.133 Bootcamp: Python, and EN.540.101 Chemical Engineering Today), Product Design, Process Design, and Senior Lab.
+Students with a primary major or an additional major in Chemical and Biomolecular Engineering are evaluated for departmental honors.

 UNIVERSITY REQUIREMENTS